Poland in July: tips for making the most of your summer in Poland

 The season for juicy fruits in Poland

 July is the high season for fruits in Poland!
 Sour cherries, sweet cherries, bilberries, gooseberries, raspberries, currants, brambles.
-Find out more in our delicious photo guide to the best Polish fruits to eat during summer.
+Find out more in our Delicious photo guide to the best Polish fruits to eat during summer.

 Enjoy the seasonal Polish vegetables